 The School also supports our many Student Society led moot competitions meaning that students have numerous opportunities to practice their oral advocacy.

 Mooting is overseen by the School’s Director of Mooting and supported by the Student Experience Manager.
 Current students can find out more about current moots and how to get involved on our intranet / KEATS Professional Law pages.

 The Dickson Poon School of Law is very proud to offer students from across the world the opportunity to participate in the Herbert Smith Freehills Competition Law Moot.
 The competition is generously sponsored by Herbert Smith Freehills, one of the world’s leading law firms.

 Teams are invited to submit memoranda which will be marked by competition law academics and practitioners.
-The 12 teams with the highest marked memoranda will be invited to the Oral Rounds at Somerset House East Wing, the home of The Dickson Poon School of Law.
-The competition will provide an excellent opportunity for students to practise and improve advocacy skills in front of a judging panel, drawn from international competition law specialists.
+The 12 teams with the highest marked memoranda will be invited to an Oral Round at Somerset House East Wing, the home of The Dickson Poon School of Law.
+The competition provides an excellent opportunity for students to practise and improve advocacy skills in front of a judging panel drawn from international competition law specialists.

 Please click here to view and download the 2020 Problem Question.